 - The names and any other information about the individuals who have allegedly abused or neglected your loved one

-- Details about the abuse or neglect—including information about injuries
+- Details about the nursing home abuse or neglect—including information about your loved one’s injuries

 How Can a Lawyer Help You Prove Your Loved One Has Been Abused?

-In addition to helping your family recover, your lawyer will also be dedicated to ensuring no other residents of the nursing home are abused.
-The negligent facility needs to understand that they cannot harm their residents in any manner.
+In addition to helping your family member recover, your nursing home neglect attorney will also be dedicated to ensuring no other residents face elder abuse.
+The negligent facility needs to understand that it cannot harm its elderly residents in any manner.

 How Can You Seek Justice for Your Loved One in Baltimore?

 While recognizing that your loved one is being mistreated is upsetting and overwhelming, you can get help for them.
-At Belsky, Weinberg & Horowitz, LLC, we’ll investigate your loved one’s case and find evidence to support the claim.
-We will stand up for your loved one’s rights and hold the abusive nursing home accountable for their actions.
+The Baltimore nursing home attorney team at Belsky & Horowitz, LLC will investigate your loved one’s case and find evidence to support the claim.
+We will stand up for your loved one’s rights and ensure that the abusive nursing home is held accountable for its actions.

 Contact us today to schedule a free consultation to review your claim.
-Our lawyers help you determine how to proceed, and you’ll have peace of mind that someone is looking out for your loved one’s best interests.
+Our abuse and neglect lawyers help you determine how to proceed, and you’ll have peace of mind that someone is looking out for your loved one’s best interests.